NREL/resstock/measures/ResStockArguments/README.md

 **pool_heater_annual_kwh**

 The annual energy consumption of the electric resistance pool heater.
-If not provided, the OS-HPXML default (see [Pool Heater](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#pool-heater)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#pool-heater'>Pool Heater</a>) is used.

 - **Name:** ``pool_heater_annual_kwh``
 - **Type:** ``String``